linode/docs/docs/uptime/loadbalancing/use-nginx-as-a-front-end-proxy-and-software-load-balancer.md

 author:
   name: Linode
   email: docs@linode.com
-description: 'A detailed exploration of nginx''s HTTP proxy load balancing services.'
+description: 'Use Nginx as a Front-end Proxy and Software Load-Balancer.'
-keywords: 'nginx,proxy,load balancing,web server,http, how to use nginx as a proxy, how to use nginx as a load balancer'
+keywords: 'apache,nginx,proxy,load balancer,load balancing,web server,http,use nginx as proxy,use nginx as load-balancer,front-end proxy,cluster'
 license: '[CC BY-ND 3.0](http://creativecommons.org/licenses/by-nd/3.0/us/)'
-alias: ['web-servers/nginx/configuration/front-end-proxy-and-software-load-balancing/','websites/loadbalancing/Use-Nginx-for-Proxy-Services-and-Software-Load-Balancing/','uptime/loadbalancing/use-nginx-for-proxy-services-and-software-load-balancing/index.cfm/','uptime/loadbalancing/use-nginx-for-proxy-services-and-software-load-balancing/']
+alias: ['web-servers/nginx/configuration/front-end-proxy-and-software-load-balancing/','websites/loadbalancing/Use-Nginx-for-Proxy-Services-and-Software-Load-Balancing/','uptime/loadbalancing/use-nginx-for-proxy-services-and-software-load-balancing/index.cfm/','uptime/loadbalancing/use-nginx-for-proxy-services-and-software-load-balancing/', 'uptime/loadbalancing/how-to-use-nginx-as-a-front-end-proxy-server-and-software-load-balancer']
 modified: Friday, August 9th, 2013
 modified_by:
   name: Linode
 published: 'Tuesday, May 11th, 2010'
-title: 'How to Use Nginx as a Front-end Proxy Server and Software Load Balancer'
+title: 'Use Nginx as a Front-end Proxy and Software Load-Balancer'
 external_resources:
  - '[nginx Proxy Module](http://wiki.nginx.org/NginxHttpProxyModule)'
  - '[HTTP Upstream Module](http://wiki.nginx.org/NginxHttpUpstreamModule)'
  - '[nginx Configuration](/docs/websites/nginx/basic-nginx-configuration)'
 ---

 The nginx web server can act as a very capable software load-balancer, in addition to its more traditional roles serving static content over HTTP and dynamic content using FastCGI handlers for scripts.
-Because ngnix uses a non-threaded, event-driven architecture, nginx is able to outperform web servers like Apache.
+Because ngnix uses a non-threaded, event-driven architecture, it is able to outperform web servers like Apache.
 This is particularly true in deployments that receive heavy loads.

 Using a proxy is helpful when the demands of serving a single website outgrow the capabilities of a single machine.
 Additionally, there are some web frameworks, like [Seaside](/docs/frameworks/seaside/) and Ruby On Rails's Mongrel server, that deploy applications on framework-specific web servers.
 While these single-purpose servers provide powerful application services, they are not suitable for hosting entire applications.
 In these cases, using nginx as a front-end proxy to pass only the essential requests to the application server is a viable means of unifying dynamic content with static content and providing a stable production environment.